hsmith99/people_ops_tools/FORM_SETUP.md

    - Required: Yes
    - **Note**: This field will be visible but pre-filled via URL parameters

-   **Question 3: Review Type (Pre-filled)**
+   **Question 3: Review Type (Pre-filled Dropdown)**
-   - Type: Short answer text
+   - Type: **Dropdown** or **Multiple choice** (recommended: Dropdown)
-   - Title: "Review Type"
+   - Title: "Review Type" or "What's your relationship to the individual you are evaluating?"
    - Description: "**Please do not modify this field** - It has been pre-filled for you."
    - Required: Yes
+   - Options:
+     - "Self"
+     - "Manager" (or "My Manager")
+     - "Peer"
-   - Values: "Self", "Manager", "Peer", "Direct Report"
+     - "Direct Report" (or "My Direct Report")
+   - **Important**: This must be a dropdown/multiple choice to enable conditional logic
    - **Note**: This field will be visible but pre-filled via URL parameters
+   - **Conditional Logic**: After creating this question, you can set up conditional sections that show different questions based on the selected review type (see Conditional Logic Setup below)

    **Question 4: Reviewee Name (Info)**
    - Type: Short answer text or description